For years, “flippening” has been a hot topic in the cryptocurrency world. It’s more than just a passing fad or buzzword.

 Correlation Risk

 ETH and BTC prices move together frequently.
 A severe Bitcoin crash would likely drag Ethereum down.
-The flippening might happen during mutual decline rather than Ethereum’s triumph.
+Instead of Ethereum’s victory, the flippening may occur amid mutual decline.

 Market Dynamics

 The flippening could occur during a bearish market.
-If Bitcoin falls by 70% while Ethereum falls by 60%, the gap closes.
+The difference closes if Ethereum drops by 60% and Bitcoin drops by 70%.
 This scenario represents market failure, not Ethereum success.

 Conversely, a sudden Bitcoin rally from institutional adoption could widen the gap.
 Corporate treasury additions or sovereign wealth fund purchases would boost BTC disproportionately.